newrelic/infrastructure-agent-chef/CONTRIBUTING.md

 Pull requests should:
 - Clearly state their intent in the title
 - Have a description that explains the need for the changes
 - Include tests!
+(Make sure the recipe works and converges)
 - Not break the public API
-- Add yourself to the CONTRIBUTING file
+- Add yourself to the CONTRIBUTING file at the bottom

 By contributing to this project you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
 You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose